herotechcourse/spring-ecommerce-order/README.md

 ## Step 2.3 - Deployment
 You must deploy your existing service and ensure it can interact with the client.
 ### Features
-- [ ] Write a deployment script to automate the deployment process. (`deploy.sh`)
+- [x] Write a deployment script to automate the deployment process. (`deploy.sh`)
   - Pull latest code from repository.
   - Build project.
   - Run database migrations (if any).
   - Restart backend service.
-- [ ] Handle security issues when interacting with the client API.
+- [x] Handle security issues when interacting with the client API.
-  - [ ] For example, resolve issues caused when the server and client have different Origin values.
+  - [x] For example, resolve issues caused when the server and client have different Origin values.
 - [ ] HTTPS is optional
-- [ ] Cors Configuration #applyPermitDefaultValues()
+- [x] Cors Configuration #applyPermitDefaultValues()
-  - [ ] Allow all origins.
+  - [x] Allow all origins.
-  - [ ] Allow “simple” methods GET, HEAD and POST.
+  - [x] Allow “simple” methods GET, HEAD and POST.
-  - [ ] Allow all headers.
+  - [x] Allow all headers.
-  - [ ] Set max age to 1800 seconds (30 minutes).
+  - [x] Set max age to 1800 seconds (30 minutes).
-- [ ] Test with MockMVC
+- [x] Test with MockMVC
-  - [ ] Test client → server calls in local & production.
+  - [x] Test client → server calls in local & production.
-  - [ ] Confirm no CORS errors in browser console.
+  - [x] Confirm no CORS errors in browser console.

 ## Action Plan for Step 2
---- Saturday ---
 1. [x] Design Order domain & DTOs (Order, OrderItem, enums, payment metadata).
 2. [x] Add repositories (or entities).
 3. [x] Add Stripe config + SDK dependency.
 (Use test/sandbox key in application.properties, never commit it.)
 Stripe Docs